Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Discussion

-These findings suggest that the creation of fine-tuned LLMs consisting of the collected copyrighted works (or a substantial number) of individual authors should not be fair use if the LLM is used to create outputs that emulate the author’s works.
+These findings suggest that the creation of fine-tuned LLMs consisting of the collected copyrighted works (or a substantial number) of individual authors should not be fair use if the LLM is used to create outputs that emulate the author’s works \cite{ohm2024focusing}.
 As the Copyright Office observed, ``[f]ine-tuning\ldots usually narrows down the model’s capabilities and might be more aligned with the original purpose of the copyrighted material,'' \cite{copyright2024ai} and thus both less ``transformative,'' and more likely to substitute for it.
 By contrast, the LLMs employed for in-context prompting do not target particular authors, and therefore can be put to a great variety of uses that do not risk diluting those authors’ markets.
 Their claim to fair use seems accordingly stronger.
-But those models can generate author-emulations, and our study has shown that at least as to lay readers, those outputs can substitute.
+But those models can generate author-emulations, and our study has shown that among college-educated general readers, who more closely represent the book-purchasing public, both in-context quality outputs and fine-tuned outputs show clear AI preference, indicating meaningful substitution potential even without author-specific training.
+Our findings have also been independently corroborated by a large-scale blind quiz conducted by The New York Times in which more than 86,000 readers compared AI and human-written passages and 54\% preferred AI-generated text \cite{roose2026nytquiz}, as well as independent reporting in The New Yorker where even accomplished novelists struggled to distinguish fine-tuned AI emulations from human writing \cite{vara2025newyorker}.